zammad/zammad-org/src/sr/documentation/use/basics/work-with-tickets.md

 clipboard, e.g.  `Ticket#50071`.
 If pasting the content to a target which can handle HTML, a link to the ticket is included.
 If you just want to paste the ticket number, use plain pasting via [[ctrl]] [[shift]] [[v]] instead.

-If you scrolled own in the ticket, hover over the collapsed header bar where you can find the button on the top left side.

 ![Screenshot shows ticket header with highlighted ticket number copy button](/screenshots/cypress/documentation/use/basics.cy.js/copy-ticket-number-button.png)